Protest Songs (album): Songs

 "Tiffanys" is among the earliest-written Prefab Sprout songs, dating to the band's formation in 1977.
 It is about Newcastle nightclub Tiffany's, described by McAloon as "very seedy".
 The band performed in the venue's function room in 1983.
 "Tiffanys" was frequently included in the band's setlists in the years leading up to its 1985 recording.
 "Diana" was written in 1982.
 A regular number in the band's concerts, "Diana" was considered for inclusion on Swoon, and at one time was planned to be released as a non-album single in Autumn 1984.
 It is the second of two tracks on Protest Songs that had previously been released; an earlier recording (produced by Hal Remingto) was the B-side of "When Love Breaks Down" in 1984.
 "Diana" is about the deification of Diana, Princess of Wales.
-McAloon elaborated in an 1984 interview "It’s really about the Daily Mail, the way they wrote about her.
+McAloon elaborated in a 1984 interview "It’s really about the Daily Mail, the way they wrote about her.
 The burden she had".
 "Talking Scarlet", which concerns forbidden lust, lent its name to the band's official fan club newsletters.
 "Till the Cows Come Home" is about a provincial place, and McAloon considered it one of the album's best songs.
 Like "Dublin", McAloon felt the song would've elevated Steve McQueen had it been included.
 Stuart Maconie's Protest Songs review said the song "reflects darkly on the impoverished North East".
 The album's closer "Pearly Gates" was among the ten tracks listed in NMEs "Alternative Best of Prefab Sprout" in 1992.
 Maconie felt the song "goes to places most pop records have never heard of; quaint and strangely moving with all the emotive power of a half-remembered hymn from schooldays".
 The song has been described as a precursor to the final tracks on the band's next album, Jordan: The Comeback, which contains themes of mortality, religion and the afterlife.